azzamnaufaal/azzamnaufaal/README.md

 - 👋 Hi, I’m @azzamnaufaal
-- 👀 I’m interested in data field
+- 👀 I’m interested in Data Field
-- 🌱 I’m currently learning python and R language
+- 🌱 I’m currently learning Python and R language
 - 📫 How to reach me at azzamn44@gmail.com

 <!---